 refinement is needed, the cells are smaller while in other parts of the block where a coarser grid is sufficient, the cells are larger.

-The cell size distribution inside a block and selected bounding domains is driven by a size field (i.e. target spacing field) which is computed using three
+The cell size distribution inside a block and selected bounding domains is driven by a size field (i.e. target spacing field) computed using three

 components: the background spacing, the calculation method, and the influencers.
-Note that the combination of the size field influencers along with the
+Note that the combination of the size field influencers and the background

-background spacing allows the control of grid spacing away from grid topology where spacing is defined explicitly.
-In order for selected influencers to affect
+spacing allows for the control of target spacing away from grid topology where spacing is defined explicitly.
+In order for selected influencers to affect a

-a given block's bounding domain, that domain must be assigned to a T-Rex boundary condition with
+given bounding domain, that domain must be assigned to a T-Rex boundary condition with the Adapt

 Tip: You can visualize the size field for a block even before it is initialized using